-The Garfagnana is a mountain area in the north-western stretches of Tuscany, situated between the ridges of the Apuan Alps (west) and the prairies of the Tosco-Emiliano Apennines (east).
-It is a wild, broad valley covered in woods and lapped by the waters of the river Serchio.
-Due to its variety of landscapes, Garfagnana is home to two natural parks: the Regional Park of the Apuan Alps and the National Park of the Tosco-Emiliano Apennines.
-The Garfagnana area is divided into 16 municipalities, each one with its own distinctive features and undiscovered gems.
-We're going to get to know them one by one.
+The Garfagnana is a mountain area in the north-western stretches of Tuscany, situated between the Apuan Alps and the Tosco-Emiliano Apennines.
+It’s a wild, broad valley covered in woods and lapped by the waters of the Serchio River.
+Due to its variety of landscapes, the Garfagnana is home to two nature parks: the Apuan Alps Park and the Appennino Tosco-Emiliano National Park.
+The area is divided into 16 municipalities, each one with its own distinctive features and undiscovered gems.